walaj/VariantBam/README.md

 Installation
 ------------
 Installation requires 3 libraries: htslib, aho-corasick and SnowTools.
-Get the HTStools, SnowTools and aho-corasick libraries
+A modern C++ compiler is also required.
+We built succesfull with GCC-4.9.
 ```
 ## install htslib
 git clone https://github.com/samtools/htslib.git